CederGroupHub/sparse-lm/paper/paper.md

 $\ell_2$ regularization term controlled by the hyperparameter $\lambda$, which is useful when dealing with poorly conditioned design matrices.

+Statistical regression models with structured sparsity parametrized via Group Lasso or Best Subset Selection based objectives have been used in a wide range of scientific disciplines, including genomics [@Chen:2021], bioinformatics [@Ma:2007], medicine [@Kim:2012], econometrics [@Athey:2017], chemistry [@Gu:2018], and materials science [@Leong:2019].
+The flexible implementation of sparse linear regression models in `sparse-lm` allows researchers to easily experiment and choose the best regression model for their specific problem. `sparse-lm` has already been used to build linear models with structured  sparsity in a handful of material science studies [@Barroso-Luque:2022; @Zhong:2022; @Xie:2023; @Zhong:2023].

 # Usage

 Since the linear regression models in `sparse-lm` are implemented to be compatible with